Pandey-vijay/Project-Euler-Solutions/README.md

-This are the solution of the problems on [a link](https://projecteuler.net/archives)
+This are the solution of the problems on [Project Euler](https://projecteuler.net/archives) in java.
+I am still a beginner so the solution may not be well optimized but they work :wink: